10% discount on our annual software plan - Exclusive offer!

 Continuous performance management isn’t reliant on top-down input from managers like the traditional appraisal system.
 After all - management is a continual process.

-Instead, feedback is encouraged from every direction.
+Instead, with 360 degree reviews, feedback is encouraged from every direction.
 This includes sideways - from peers and colleagues - as well as upwards, where team members give feedback on their boss’s performance.

 The major advantage of this approach is that it encourages a much fuller picture of everyone’s performance.